abelgacem/topix-jk-site-it/docs/list/topix/README.md

 - The codebase is managed with `Git`.

 ## Documentation Framework
-- Choose a documentation framework:
+- Choose a documentation framework among:
   - `Hugo`
   - `Jekyll`
   - `Docusaurus`

 ## Documentation Model
 - Organize documentation using the following objects:
-  - **Domain**: The overarching category or area of focus for the documentation.
+  - `Domain`:    the documentation is subdivided into domains and subdomains (eg. Math, IT, physics, psychology, history, etc).
-  - **Subdomain**: A specific subdivision of a domain that covers related topics.
+  - `Subdomain`: A specific subdivision of a domain that covers related topics.
-  - **Topic**: Individual subjects within a subdomain.
+  - `Topic`:     Individual subjects within a subdomain.
-  - **List**: A collection of related items or topics, possibly categorized by relevance or purpose.
+  - `List`:      A collection of related items or topics, possibly categorized by relevance or purpose.
-  - **What Is** (whatis): Definitions and explanations of terms or concepts.
+  - `Whatis`:    Definitions and explanations of terms or concepts.
-  - **How To** (howto): Step-by-step guides or instructions for completing specific tasks.
+  - `Howto`:     Step-by-step guides or instructions for completing specific tasks.

 ## Codebase Organization
 - Ensure the codebase clearly reflects these objects for intuitive organization and access.

 ## Documentation Language
-- Use `Markdown` as the primary documentation language, allowing for:
+- Use `Markdown` to write the documentation, it allow to use:
   - `LaTeX`:   For mathematical and scientific expressions.
   - `Mermaid`: For creating diagrams and flowcharts.